catherg/mybots/README.md

 Credit for the diagram goes to Karl Sims

 Body Mutation:

-The Body mutates by by taking a random number of 0 or 1, and if the number turns out to be 1 then the body adds another cube at a random spot, almost like adding another leg.
+The Body mutates by by taking a random number of 0 or 1, and if the number turns out to be 1 then the body adds another completely randomized cube at a random axis and cube onto the body.

 Morphospace: